 Are you about to graduate from high school or just received your GED?
 Maybe you’ve started that new job you really wanted and are ready to go out and tackle the world on your own!
-The big question now is “Where am I going to live until I can afford an apartment on my own?”
+The big question now is “Where am I going to live until I can afford to live on my own?”
 If you’re struggling to find a safe place to live that also provides some guidance about living on your own, check out some of the programs below.
 These programs can help you with both housing and other resources as you transition out of foster care.
 Your caseworker is also a good resource to help you with housing.
 Don’t forget to check out housing and other assistance through the SCDSS Chafee Program.

-Serves youth between the ages of 17-24 who are homeless or are at risk of being homeless by providing access to basic needs, behavioral healthcare, and referral to community partners for housing, medical, legal, education, and employment resources.
-For information about the Youth Drop-In Center call (803) 799-0331.
+Young adults ages 17-24 who are experiencing homelessness or are at risk of homelessness can gain access to basic needs, behavioral healthcare, and referral to community partners for housing, medical, legal, education, and employment resources.
+For more information call (803) 799-0331.

-Transitions Youth Program, Columbia, SC links 18-24-year olds with case management, programs, and classes, including education and job training programs.
-Visit www.TransitionsSC.org or call (803) 708-4861 for more information.
+Young adults ages 18-24-year olds are linked with case management, programs, and classes, including education and job training programs.
+For more information call (803) 708-4861.

 Pendleton Place Youth Resource Center (Greenville, SC)